PlagueHO/CosmosDB/docs/New-CosmosDbAccount.md

 Use this function to create a new Cosmos DB account resource in Azure.

-You must have the AzureRM.Resources PowerShell module installed and must also be authenticated to Azure.
+You must have the Az.Resources PowerShell module installed and must also be authenticated to Azure.
 The Resource Group that the Cosmos DB is created in must also exist.